 5) Very few races are associated with the performances of a single horse but the Jockey Club Gold Cup and the great Kelso are inextricably tied together.
 Kelso won an unprecedented five editions of the race from 1960 to 1964.

-6) Ten horses have won the race twice: Mad Hatter (1921-1922), Dark Secret (1933-1934), Nashua (1955-1956), Shuvee (1970-1971), Slew o’ Gold (1983-1984), Creme Fraiche (1986-1987), Skip Away (1996-1997), Curlin (2007-2008) and Flat Out (2011-2012).
+6) Eleven horses have won the race twice: Mad Hatter (1921-1922), Dark Secret (1933-1934), Nashua (1955-1956), Shuvee (1970-1971), Slew o’ Gold (1983-1984), Creme Fraiche (1986-1987), Skip Away (1996-1997), Curlin (2007-2008), Flat Out (2011-2012) and Tonalist (2014-2015).
 Only the great Kelso won it more than twice.

 7) The 1978 Jockey Club Gold Cup included both Affirmed and Seattle Slew in only the second meeting ever between two Triple Crown winners (they also met earlier that year in the Marlboro Cup).
 In one of the most memorable finishes in the race’s history, Exceller held off a game Seattle Slew for the win.
 Affirmed finished fifth — losing all chance when his saddle slipped during the race.